 Professor, Division of Rheumatology, Department of Medicine, University of Calgary; The Arthritis Society Chair in Rheumatic Diseases

 Dr. Clarke is an established investigator in the epidemiology and outcomes of autoimmune and atopic diseases.
-She is co-leader of AllerGen’s CanFAST Legacy Project.
+She is co-leader of AllerGen’s NFASt/CanFAST Legacy Project.

 Judah Denburg | Scientific Director